 Listing 19-26: Specifying which trait’s fly method we want to call

 Specifying the trait name before the method name clarifies to Rust which implementation of fly we want to call.
-We could also choose to write Human::fly(&person), which is equivalent to person.fly() that we had in Listing 19-26, but is a bit longer to write if we don’t need to disambiguate.
+We could also write Human::fly(&person), which is equivalent to person.fly() that we used in Listing 19-26 but is a bit longer to write if we don’t need to disambiguate.

-Running this code will print:
+Running this code prints the following:

 This is your captain speaking.